teozec/image-renderer/README.md

 #### Xcode

-First of all you need to add few lines in the `CMakeList.txt` file:
+First of all you need to add few lines in the `CMakeLists.txt` file:

 ```
 set(CMAKE_CXX_STANDARD 17)